Thierry Callault joined Quaero Capital SA in 2013 as a Partner and Head of Business Development.

-In 2003 he joined OFI Asset Management as their CEO.
+In 2003 he joined OFI Asset Management as CEO.
 Under his leadership the firm grew from 3bn to 50bn Euros asset under management.
 He was directly involved in the creation of several alternative multi-asset funds (OFI MGA, Zencap), infrastructure and real asset funds (OFI InfraVia) and fund incubators (AmLab and New Alpha).

 Upon leaving OFI in 2012 he co-founded Blue Alpha, with the view to invest in newly created asset management companies and to help develop their brand and AuMs.